 Once his travels were complete, John headed back to Canada.
-By this point, he was editing our podcast, videos, and blog posts.
+He was editing our podcast, videos, and blog posts by this point.
 I learned a ton from his endless knowledge on how to craft a story from nothing.
-We both decided that it was best I stayed in Japan because Shanghai Disneyland was opening soon and the website was still growing.
+We both decided that it was best I stayed in Japan because Shanghai Disneyland was opening soon, and the website was still growing.
 We would figure out what to do once he was back in Canada.

 Every day when we talked, he would ask me, “When can I edit the next video?
 I have some ideas you can try.”
-He was always pushing me to become better than I was the day before, regardless if I wanted to or not (I’m quite stubborn).
+He was constantly pushing me to become better than I was the day before, regardless of whether I wanted to or not (I’m pretty stubborn).
 He saw the impact TDR Explorer had and did everything he could to help grow our reach every day.

-Just as I was looking at where to go next, in fall 2016 I was fired from my web development job in Tokyo.
+Just as I was looking at where to go next, in fall 2016, I was fired from my web development job in Tokyo.
 That was another wrench in our plans to move back together.
 John told me that I couldn’t leave Japan yet, because what I was doing wasn’t finished yet.
 We continued to push the website forward.
-This is when my co-founder and I began our small company, Niche Japan.

-John took every opportunity to let me know how immensely proud he was of what we created.
+John took every opportunity to let me know how immensely proud he was of our creation.
 John’s co-workers, friends, & family have told me repeatedly that John spoke of me constantly.

 John was more than eager to edit all the videos and podcasts.
 I’d get random clips sent to me in the middle of the night of my bloopers.
-Some days, he’d call me randomly in tears because he was laughing so hard at the outtakes.
+He’d call me randomly in tears some days because he was laughing so hard at the outtakes.
 He told me after every video that he loved piecing it together to tell a story.
 He’d also send voice clips of the podcast that sound horrible out of context.
 There was never a shortage of laughter.

 John and I always saw each other as much as possible.
 Even when we couldn’t physically be together, we’d talk every day.
 He loved coming to Japan to experience the different seasons.
 His absolute favourite thing to do was sit and soak at the onsen.

-While our chapter together is over, there are many more stories to tell.
+While our chapter together is over, there are many more stories.
 I’ll continue creating and telling these stories when I’m ready.
 My heart is in pieces.

 Thank you for all the adventures, John ❤️ Until next time, Explorer.
 I love you more.